 In fact, US colon and rectal cancer rates have dropped 30% in the last 10 years among adults age 50+.
 Why?
 More Americans are having screening colonoscopies to prevent cancer.
-But despite that, colorectal cancer is still the second-leading cancer killer in the United States.
+But despite that, colorectal cancer is still the third-leading cancer killer in the United States.
 Let’s work together to change that.

 Using a colonoscope, we inspect your entire rectum and colon.

 A colonoscope is a thin, flexible tube with several devices on the end, including a light, camera and a tool for removing polyps.
 Your doctor will insert the colonoscope and guide it to the end of the colon, and then slowly remove it while looking for polyps.
 Fecal matter can hide polyps from view, so excellent preparation is important.
 If your doctor finds a polyp, he will painlessly remove it and send it to a pathology lab for examination.

 Leading the way with exceptional colonoscopy performance.

 By choosing GCSA for your colonoscopy, you’re securing a thorough, professional procedure and improving your odds of avoiding colorectal cancer.
 We exceed the national standard in three key areas of colonoscopy performance.
 By ensuring we reach the end of the colon and taking our time during the examination, we discover precancerous polyps far more frequently than the average practice.
 Here are the numbers to prove it: